-- 1. Spotting the ball, determining where the ball carrier is deflagged, in front or behind the line-to-gain. - 2.
+- 1. Spotting the ball, determining where the ball carrier is deflagged, in front or behind the line-togain. - 2.
 Flag guarding - 3.
-Defensive holding while pulling the flag a.
-The Linesman will position himself on the line of scrimmage and look for off sides, encroachment into the one-yard neutral zone, and illegal movement before the ball is snapped.
+Defensive holding while pulling the flag b.
+After the ball is snapped, float 5 to 10 yards downfield and watch offensive receivers and defensive backs on your side of the field.
+In general, look for: